Email marketing

 Rodrigo van Kampen

-In May we have many fun geek dates that can bring a smile to your subscribers like Harry Potter’s Day, Star Wars Day, and Geek Pride Day.
+In May, we have many pop culture dates your audience will enjoy, like Harry Potter’s Day, Star Wars Day, and Geek Pride Day.
 There are also opportunities for heartwarming and important messages with Teacher’s Day and World Hunger Day.

 A May calendar with important events like Mother's Day and Memorial Day and monthly observances like Bicycle Month, and Stroke Awareness Month